darkoverlordofdata/dish/readme.md

 Grammer

-* similar restrictions as asm.js
+* similar restrictions as asm.js - no strings, etc.
 * module level only allows declarations - import, export, int, float, double.
 * one level of nesting - functions can only be declared at the module level.
 * import/export can only be used at the module level.